-- Inspecting and cleaning battery racks, cases trays and terminations. - Measuring battery voltage if you have a multi-meter or by simply reading the battery voltage from the charge controller.
-For e.g., a 12V battery must not go below 12V for long times.
-If it does, then you may be overusing it (reduce your load in this case), or the system is not charging it properly (poor weather or dirty solar panels), or battery may be nearing its end of life and cannot hold its charge, etc. - Some charge controllers have display screens while some simpler ones just show the amount of charge level of the battery with led lights.
+- Inspecting and cleaning battery racks, cases, trays, and terminations - Measuring battery voltage if you have a multi-meter or by simply reading the battery voltage from the charge controller.
+For e.g., a 12V battery must not go below 12V for a long time.
+If it does, then you may be overusing it (reduce your load in this case), or the system is not charging properly (poor weather or dirty solar panels), or battery may be nearing its end of life and cannot hold its charge, etc. - Some charge controllers have display screens while some simpler ones just show the amount of charge level of the battery, with led lights.